ProxeusApp/proxeus-core/docs/old_blogs.md

 I believe that Proxeus could help us to quickly prototype some key aspects of the solution and test them with our clients.
 The set of tools that are already in place can help us to move forward quickly without having to reinvent the wheel.
 It’s great to hear that the team behind Proxeus are very supportive for our idea and we’re looking forward to making the next steps.

-‍

-“My hope is that smart contracts will really deserve their name in the future”
+‍“My hope is that smart contracts will really deserve their name in the future”
 ==============================================================================

 September 4, 2019